 Your pup will take time to adjust to being alone and not having siblings to share the pen with.
 Keep at it.
 No free reign of the house until potty training seems successful, at least a couple of months.
 If you can’t contain them, leash them to your belt loop and watch for signs like sniffing or squatting.
 This also protects them from chewing electric cords, furniture or other destructive activity that could also be hazardous.

 Keep water available during the day, unless crated.
-While pups are young, take it away several hours before crating for the night.
+While pups are young, take it away several hours before crating for the night (I remove from puppies 3 hours before bed).
 When puppies are house & crate trained, water can be available all of the time.

 We will have already introduced your pup to people outside of our home, children, other dogs, sounds, smells and textures.
 After all shots are complete, you can take your pup to a puppy kindergarten training class.
 This can be a great experience for you and the pup.
 Take the pup to friend’s houses for a visit.
 Try parks and big box stores.
 Get them used to going places and being well behaved.
 The first 6 months are critical to socializing.
 Introduce to more young children and lots of new sounds.
 The more you socialize, the more relaxed they become around strange and new things.
 Just be aware of diseases passed on by other dogs directly or indirectly.
 Complete all shots!